Portugal Explorer: Porto to Algarve - 8 Days

 Lisbon

-Start the day with a leader-led orientation walk of Lisbon.
+Start the day with a leader-led orientation walk.
 Much of Lisbon’s character lies in its grand boulevards, castles, churches and cobbled streets lined with restaurants, bakeries and bars.
-After, the rest of the day is free to explore your way.
-Maybe catch a tram to the Belem district to explore the UNESCO World Heritage-listed Jeronimos Monastery, visit the iconic Lisbon Cathedral, or explore the medieval citadel of Sao Jorge Castle – which sits on the highest point of Old Town.
+The rest of the day is free to explore your way.
+Maybe catch a tram to the Belem district to explore the UNESCO World Heritage-listed Jeronimos Monastery, visit the Lisbon Cathedral or wander the medieval citadel of Sao Jorge Castle which sits on the highest point of Old Town.
 Or if you’re feeling a more relaxed vibe, grab a table at a tavern for some petiscos (share plates) or watch the world go by at a rooftop bar.

 Day 5